Bathing Water Designation

-Following an application by Cam Valley Forum in October 2023, the River Cam at Sheeps Green was granted Designated Bathing Water Status on 13 May 2024, just before the start of the 2024 bathing water season: 15 May-30 September
+Following an application by Cam Valley Forum in October 2023, the River Cam at Sheeps Green was granted Designated Bathing Water Status just before the start of the 2024 bathing water season: 15 May-30 September

 Sheeps Green is now listed on the Swiminfo website here, where you can see the results of the Environment Agencies water quality tests.
 These are taken roughly every week from 15 May-30 September

 The graph below shows the water quality test results in the first year of bathing water designation.
-This will result in an official designation of “Poor”
+As expected this resulted in an official designation of “Poor” in November 2024.

 What happens next?